 - Hysterectomy.
 In rare, complicated cases, it may be necessary to remove the uterus (hysterectomy), fallopian tubes (salpingectomy), or ovaries (oophorectomy).

-Chronic pain can have a major impact on your daily life by causing trouble sleeping, exercising, or performing physical tasks.
-Chronic pain can further cause anxiety and stress, which can also worsen the pain.
+Chronic pain can majorly impact your daily life by causing trouble sleeping, exercising, or performing physical tasks.
+In addition, chronic pain can further cause anxiety and stress, which can also worsen the pain.
 Relaxation techniques can help release tension, reduce pain, calm emotions, and induce sleep.
-Many techniques can be learned on your own, such as meditation and deep breathing.
+Many techniques, such as meditation and deep breathing, can be learned on your own.

 - Biofeedback.
 Physical therapists may use this technique to help identify areas of tight muscles so that the patient can learn to relax those areas.